"As Nerone, the son Agrippina wants on the throne, the mezzo-soprano Kimberly Sogioka impressed with lithe, dark-hued coloratura" The New York Times

 Praised as “the most opulent female sound on the stage” by Opera (UK) young mezzo- soprano Kimberly Sogioka is recognized as a fresh and exciting performer.

-Ms. Sogioka’s 2013/14 season engagements include Giovanna in Rigoletto with Opera New Jersey, and Nerone in Agrippina with Operamission, Dulcinée in Massenet’s rarely performed Don Quichotte with Utopia Opera, a solo song recital of Berlioz and de Falle at her alma mater La Sierra University, as well as singing Angelina in La Cenerentola in masterclasses with the Metropolitan Opera Guild in New York City.
-A frequent collaborator with composers in new music projects, Ms. Sogioka created the role of Nurse 3 in the Metropolitan Opera and English National Opera workshop of Michael Torke’s Senna, Susanna in Corigliano’s The Ghosts of Versailles with the Aspen Opera Theatre Center, and has collaborated with Clint Borzoni in his world premier operas Margot Alone in the Light and Antinous and Hadrian, as well as with Stephen Andrew Taylor in scenes from his opera Paradises Lost with Operamission.
-Other recent performances include Mercedes as well as the title role in Bizet’s Carmen with the Crested Butte Music Festival as a member of the Marcello Giordani Young Artist Program and title role in Carmen with Opera Libera in Philadelphia.
+Ms. Sogioka's 2014-15 engagements include Suzuki in Madama Butterfly, and Siebel in Faust with the Michigan Opera Theatre, the title role in Carmen (scenes) with the Metropolitan Opera Guild, and soloist in Rutter's Magnificat with the Greenwich Choral Society.
+Recent performances include Nerone in Agrippina with Operamission, Dulcinée in Massenet’s rarely performed Don Quichotte with Utopia Opera, Mercedes, and the title role in Bizet's Carmen with the Crested Butte Music Festival as a member of the Marcello Giordani Young Artist Program, a solo song recital of Berlioz and de Falla at her alma mater La Sierra University, as well as singing Angelina in La Cenerentola in masterclasses with the Metropolitan Opera Guild in New York City.
+A frequent collaborator with composers in new music projects, Ms. Sogioka sang the role of Nurse 3 in the Metropolitan Opera and English National Opera workshop of Michael Torke’s Senna, Susanna in Corigliano’s The Ghosts of Versailles with the Aspen Opera Theatre Center, and has collaborated with Clint Borzoni in his world premier operas Margot Alone in the Light and Antinous and Hadrian, as well as with Stephen Andrew Taylor in scenes from his opera Paradises Lost with Operamission.

 March 12, 2015www.metguild.org